 While dinosaurs are some of the most famous of all extinct species, not all of the strangest fossils ever discovered came from those terrible lizards.
-Some of the most bizarre fossils come from creatures so alien, you have to see them to believe they're real.
+Some of the most bizarre fossils came from creatures so alien, you have to see them to believe they're real.
 These are the last remnants of the oldest lifeforms on the planet, preserved in time and rock for future generations to marvel at.

 A Dinosaur Tail Covered In Feathers Was Found Trapped In Amber

-One of the rarest and most unique discoveries in all of paleontology, scientists were thrilled at the announcement of a 99-million-year-old dinosaur tail found encased in amber.
+One of the rarest and most unique discoveries in all of paleontology, scientists were thrilled at the announcement of a 99 million-year-old dinosaur tail found encased in amber.
 The tail, which was completely covered in feathers, is further evidence in the debate that many dinosaur species were actually covered in downy feathers.

 A Velociraptor And Its Prey Were Fossilized Mid-Combat

 Velociraptors are poorly understood outside of the paleontological community, mostly due to inaccuracies in the Jurassic Park franchise.
 No, velociraptors were not six-foot-tall, hyper-intelligent carnage machines.
 The velociraptor was actually about the size of a turkey and more of a scavenger than a predator.
 Still, that doesn't mean that some raptors weren't predatory in nature.